vaughn-taylor/JavaScript30/readme.md

 # MODIFICATION NOTES

 In order to run this on a server I changed the project folder names to a more web-friendly naming scheme.
 Also, I added an index.php to the top level which will display all of the projects.
-When you're in the list view, right-click a project file (eg. index-START.html) and open it in a new tab.
-Otherwise, clicking the file will attempt to download the file.

 Thanks to Wes Bos for this awesome tutorial!